mbaytas/MAVA337Labs/Assignment3_Arduino/README.md

 - Add code to your sketch that listens to the button.
 When the button is pressed, immediately cycle to the next LED; i.e. turn off the LED that is lit at the time of the button press, and light up the next one.
 - Add code to your sketch that opens up a serial communication port and prints the number of the LED that is lit when the LED state changes.
 When the LED on pin 11 is lit, write `1` to serial; when the LED on pin 12 is lit, write `2`; and when the LED on pin 13 is lit, write `3`.

-### 3) Processing

-Refer to the lecture slides and our [Arduino+Processing Lab](https://github.com/mbaytas/MAVA337Labs/tree/master/Lab8_Arduino_Serial).

-- Write a Processing sketch that displays a colored rectangle on a gray background.
-- Add code to your Processing sketch that reads the serial port where the Arduino is connected, and changes the the fill color of the rectangle depending on which LED is lit.
-If the LED on pin 11 is lit (`1` coming in from the serial port), make the rectangle red.
-For the LED on pin 12 (`2` from serial), make the rectangle green.
-For the LED on pin 13, (`3` from serial) make the rectangle yellow.

-> Remember that the state of the physical LEDs and the indicator on your screen should both change automatically every 3 seconds, and also when the button is pressed.